cau-data/cau-data.github.io/_posts/ML/2017-12-17-Cheat-sheet.md

 ![](https://i.imgur.com/Y9plGkf.png)

-This non-linearity squashes a real-valued number to the range  $[-1, 1]$ .
+This non-linearity squashes a real-valued number to the range  $$[-1, 1]$$ .
 Like the sigmoid neuron, its activations saturate, but unlike the sigmoid neuron its output is zero-centered.

 #### ReLu

 ![](https://i.imgur.com/AeKhUFV.png)

-The most popular non-linearity in modern deep learning, partly due to its non-saturating nature, defined as  $f(x) = \max(x,0)$ .
+The most popular non-linearity in modern deep learning, partly due to its non-saturating nature, defined as  $$f(x) = \max(x,0)$$ .

 #### Dead filter